OceanDL/LittleWebbySplash/README.md

 # LittleWebbySplash
 Splash for wordpress site

-Add the user specified in the phpconfig file in myphpadmin
+Add the user specified in the wp-config.php file in the wordpress folder to a db named littlewebby in phpmyadmin

 Might not need to